 As much as these best practices will help to prevent termites and other pests from entering your home, often times it is not enough.
 The only way to ensure that termites and other pests will not make it into your home is to create a chemical barrier through which they cannot pass.
 That’s where the pros at 855Bugs come in.
 We have preventative treatments for existing homes, as well as pre-construction treatments that will keep a new home termite free for years to come.

-We also have methods to take care of existing infestations and welcome you to give us a call to schedule a free inspection.
+We also have methods to take care of existing infestations and welcome you to give us a call to schedule a free inspection and look at your options for termite pest control in Waco, TX.
 If you are wondering about whether or not you have termites, we can assist with that as well.
 Termites can be difficult to detect during most parts of the year.
 Their swarming season depends on the weather but is generally between late February and September across Texas.
 Swarming termites leave evidence of infestation by seeking sources of light, and, if you see a winged termite in your window sill, there’s a good chance you have termites in your home or in very close proximity to it.
 You may see small tubes of mud along your foundation or exterior siding.

 There’s no bones about it!
 It can be hard to know whether the termites you see in your yard have made their way into your home.
 Our technicians know what to look for and will do so thoroughly.
 The stakes are high when it comes to termite prevention, and we want to help you protect your home.
-Contact us today with any questions, whether it’s about termites, our Don’t Bug Me Plan, or pest control in general.
+Contact us today with any questions, whether it’s about termite removal in Temple, TX, our Don’t Bug Me Plan, or pest control in general.
 We’d be happy to come take a look during our FREE INSPECTION and provide you with some peace of mind.

 Get in touch now: 855-284-7266